- What is net worth?

 So, if you find yourself getting wrapped up in net worth tracking, take a step back and ask yourself why you’re doing it.
 Is it to motivate yourself to save more money?
 Or is it because you’re comparing yourself to others?

-If it’s the latter, then you might want to reconsider your net worth tracking habit.
+You might want to reconsider your net worth tracking habit if it’s the latter.
 After all, your net worth is just a number.
 It doesn’t define you as a person.
 And it certainly shouldn’t dictate your happiness.

 Final thoughts on net worth

 There’s no magic number for what your net worth should be.
-Understanding your net worth is an important step in managing your money.
+Understanding your net worth is a necessary step in managing your money.
 So take some time to calculate your net worth today.